NetCordDev/NetCord/Documentation/guides/services/component-interactions/introduction.md

 First, add the following lines to the using section.
 [!code-cs[Program.cs](Introduction/Program.cs#L4-L5)]

-Now, it's time to create @NetCord.Services.Interactions.InteractionService`1 instance and add modules to it.
-In this example, we will use @NetCord.Services.Interactions.ButtonInteractionContext.
+Now, it's time to create @NetCord.Services.ComponentInteractions.ComponentInteractionService`1 instance and add modules to it.
+In this example, we will use @NetCord.Services.ComponentInteractions.ButtonInteractionContext.
 [!code-cs[Program.cs](Introduction/Program.cs#L12-L13)]

 We can add an interaction handler now.